-Sales of luxury timepieces were impacted heavily in 2020 as retailers were obliged to close their physical stores during the lockdown period.
-Luxury timepieces are typically bought in-store as customers wish to see and experience them before buying due to the value of high-end watches such as Rolex.
+Sales of luxury timepieces were impacted heavily in 2020 and at the start of 2021 as retailers were obliged to close their physical stores during the lockdown periods.
+Luxury timepieces are typically bought in-store as customers wish to see and experience them before buying due to the value of high-end watches.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).